 Export your uniquely named ligand as a mol2 file with a name of choice.
+The default options should work.

 Step 2: Submit mol2 file of ligand to paramchem

 Go to paramchem website, and upload the mol2 file.
 There are a few mistakes that can give you error messages.
 Make sure: (1) all hydrogens are added to the molecule, (2) any formally charged atoms (e.g., quarternary nitrogen, i.e. ammonium, should be assigned a partial charge of +1 in Maestro) have been assigned as such in Maesto.
 Make sure all atoms have the proper number of bonds.
 For example, you should never see an sp3 carbon with only 3 bonds in your mol2 file structure.
+You should only in very rare circumstances have to check the options boxes.

 Take the output from ParamChem if there were no errors, paste it in a TextWrangler or Sublime document, and save the output as [your_mol2_file_name].str.
 The “str” stands for “stream” file.
 It is effectively a concatenation of .rtf and .prm files, containing molecule topology, partial charges, and bond/angle/dihedral parameters all in one.